-- (i) against the payment of such once-off fee as the Minister shall determine by notice in the Gazette; and - (ii) subject to such conditions as the Authority may prescribe.
+- (i) against the payment of such fees, to be payable over a period, as the Minister shall determine by notice in the Gazette; and - (ii) subject to such conditions as the Authority may prescribe.

-(c) For purposes of paragraph (b)(i), the Minister may specify by notice in the Gazette a single or multiple payment schedule pursuant to which the mobile operators shall make payment, and the terms and conditions of such payment.
+(c) For purposes of paragraph (b)(i), the Minister may specify by notice in the Gazette a multiple payment schedule pursuant to which the mobile 40 cellular operators shall make payment, and the terms and conditions of such payment.

-(d) Prior to the date a radio frequency spectrum is assigned to a mobile operator as contemplated in paragraph (b), the holder of a licence which exists at the commencement of the Telecommunications Amendment Act, 2001, shall, in accordance with radio regulations governing migration and clearing of radio spectrum bands, clear the spectrum to be occupied by such mobile operator.
-(2) (.)
-The spectrum destination of the spectrum to be occupied by such mobile operator.
+(d) Prior to the date a radio frequency spectrum is assigned to a mobile cellular operator as contemplated in paragraph (b), the holder of a licence which exists at the commencement of the Telecommunications Amendment 45 Act, 2001, shall, in accordance with radio regulations governing migration and clearing of radio spectrum bands, clear the spectrum to be occupied by such mobile cellular operator.

-(2) (a) The second national operator and Telkom shall each be deemed to be a holder of a radio frequency spectrum licence in the 1800 MHz 20 frequency band to provide public switched telecommunication services, fixed-mobile services and such other services as the second national operator, from time-to-time, is licensed to provide.
+(2) (a) The second national operator and Telkom shall each be deemed to be a holder of a radio frequency spectrum licence in the 1800 MHz 50 frequency band to provide public switched telecommunication services, and such other services as the second national operator, from time-to-time, is licensed to provide.

-(b) Within six months after the date the second national operator is granted a public switched telecommunication service licence, or such longer period as the Minister may determine, Telkom may apply to the Authority for a radio frequency spectrum licence in the 1800 MHz frequency band to provide public switched telecommunication services, fixed-mobile services and such other services as Telkom, from time-to-time, is licensed to provide.
+(b) Within six months after the date the second national operator is granted a public switched telecommunication service licence, or such longer period as the Minister may determine, Telkom may apply to the Authority for a radio frequency spectrum licence in the 1800 MHz frequency band to provide public switched telecommunication services, and such other services as Telkom, from time-to-time, is licensed to provide.